lrug/lrug.org/source/meetings/2008/july/index.html.md

 ### <strike>Starling + Memcached</strike>

+* James has had to pull out due to a double booking.
+Stay tuned for a replacement.*

-[James Cox](http://imaj.es/) <strike>says this about his talk:
+[James Cox](http://imaj.es/) says this about his talk:

 > As part of my anti-hermitization, I'll be swinging by LRUG for possibly the first time to
 > show off [starling](http://rubyforge.org/projects/starling/) and why it's cool.
 Starling was a
 > project born from trying to manage message queues using [memcached](http://www.danga.com/memcached/).
 > I'll try and explain how it came about, show how it works and figure out some ways it could be
 > used productively.

-</strike> has had to pull out due to a double booking.
-Stay tuned for a replacement.

 ### RabbitMQ + Ruby